Last Updated: March 2, 2026

 Tips from Successful Candidates

-Demonstrate Passion: Show genuine enthusiasm for technology and customer success throughout the interview process.
+Show genuine enthusiasm for technology and customer success.
 Microsoft values cultural fit highly.

-Stay Current: Be prepared to discuss how you stay updated on industry trends, new Microsoft technologies, and emerging customer needs.
+Be prepared to discuss how you stay updated on industry trends, new Microsoft technologies, and emerging customer needs.
+Mentioning resources like my CS Cafe newsletter signals you’re actively investing in your CS knowledge.

 Key accomplishments that contribute to team, business, or customer results